onsi/biloba/README.md

   - Stability via pragmatism
   - Conciseness via Ginkgo and Gomega

-Take a look at the [documentation](https://onsi.github.io/biloba) to learn more and get started!.
+Take a look at the [documentation](https://onsi.github.io/biloba) to learn more and get started!

 Here's a quick taste of what Biloba specs look like: